How Wide is a Full Size Bed? 7 Key Facts You Must Know

 7 Small Bed Space Tips to Make Your Bed Feel Bigger

 Feeling cramped in a small bed?
-These small bed space tips will help you make the most of your mattress with simple, effective changes.
+These small bed space tips will help you make the most of your mattress with simple, effective changes—so your sleep setup feels bigger, brighter, and more comfortable right away.

 • Light, breathable bedding makes beds feel airier and more spacious